Toponogov comparison theorem for open triangles: Length of -segments in variations

-\begin{proof} From the argument in the proof of the Warner comparison theorem \cite{W}, we may prove this lemma.
-For completeness, we will give a proof here\,: Let $E$ be a unit parallel vector field along $\mu$ orthogonal to $\mu$ such that
+\begin{proof} We can prove this lemma by the argument in the proof of the Warner comparison theorem \cite{W}.
+For completeness, we will give a proof here.
+Let $E$ be a unit parallel vector field along $\mu$ orthogonal to $\mu$ such that

 where $Z_{\partial X}$ denotes a $\partial X$-Jacobi field along $\mu$ orthogonal to $\mu$.
 Set

 Since $ K_{X}(\sigma_{t}) \ge G (\tilde{\mu}(t)) > G_{\lambda}(\tilde{\mu}_{\lambda}(t)) = G (\tilde{\mu}(t)) - \lambda$, we have